karwa/swift-url/Sources/WebURL/WebURL.docc/FoundationInterop.md

 > Tip:
 >
-> We're showing the explicit `WebURL -> Foundation.URL` conversions for the sake of clarity, but you can also
+> We're showing the explicit `WebURL -> Foundation.URL` conversions for clarity, but WebURL also
-> create a `URLRequest` directly from a `WebURL`.
-It will do the same, safe conversion behind the scenes.
+> includes convenience APIs so you can create `URLRequest`s directly.
 >
 > ```swift
 > func makeAuthenticatedRequest(_ url: WebURL, completionHandler: <...>) throws -> URLSessionDataTask {